hauntsaninja/pyp/README.md

 # Examples

+This section will walk you through the details of using `pyp`, and hopefully replace your needs for many common shell utilities.
+For a cheatsheet / tldr, run `pyp --help`

 `pyp` can easily be used to apply Python code to each line in the input.
 Just use one of the magic variables `x`, `l`, `s` or `line` to refer to the current line.